SkygearIO/skygear-doc/content/plugin/guide-lambda.md

 +++

 Lambda function is the easiest to implement.
-In fact, you can decorate any python function with this decorator to instantly make it available to your app via Ourd.
+In fact, you can decorate any python function with this decorator to instantly make it available to your app via Skygear.

 ```
 @py-skygear.op("hello:world")